ucb-rit/bc_rcc_rstudio_server/README.md

 # Todo

+- Make online form language the same as in the current RStudio app, reflecting https://github.com/ucb-rit/brc_oodapps/pull/11
-- set up the widget so users can choose the version of R they want.
+- Set up the widget so users can choose the version of R they want.
 We'll need to dynamically determine which version of r-spatial to use and what the user's R_LIBS_USER should be, i.e., ~/R/x86_64-pc-linux-gnu-library/<RVERSION>.
+- Consider making the default partition `savio2_htc` given most (many?) users wil not be doing parallel computations.
+The widget options seem to come from some global OOD config, so not sure if this is possible to override for a single app.